 Creative management marks the beginning of the production development process.
 The work of the design teams includes defining the collection statement, designing the color, theme, shape and fabric concepts and setting the targeted price points.
 The first step in the development process of a new collection entails defining the pieces of content required.
 To this end, HUGO BOSS categorizes its points of sale into various clusters on the basis of various shared characteristics such as local purchasing power, climate and the brand environment.
-The collection modules are then identified on the basis of cluster-specific customer demand, which provides the framework for the development is also influenced by new color and material trends as well as ideas for innovative production techniques which the design teams gather at specialist trade shows.
+The collection modules are then identified on the basis of cluster-specific customer demand, which provides the framework for the development of a new collection.
+In addition to a sell-through analysis of the reference season, development is also influenced by new color and material trends as well as ideas for innovative production techniques which the design teams gather at specialist trade shows.
 They also seek inspiration, for example, from architecture, design and art but also from new technologies as well as social and economic trends.
 To detect fashion trends at an even earlier stage, the design teams also make limited use of external advisors such as trend scouts.